aiplanethub/5-week_Data_Science_Bootcamp/week-0/147-Python Basics and Intro to Data Types.md

 * Python has a set of built-in methods you can use on strings.
 * Must learn: Learn about important string methods from the below cheatsheet: [https://www.codecademy.com/learn/learn-python-3/modules/learn-python3-strings/cheatsheet](https://www.codecademy.com/learn/learn-python-3/modules/learn-python3-strings/cheatsheet)&#x20;
-* Tip: If you cannot follow, run the code and make the difference.
+* Tip: If you cannot follow, run the code and make out the difference.